ddev/ddev/docs/users/cli-usage.md

 ## Listing project information

-To see a list of your running projects you can use `ddev list`; `ddev list --all` will show all projects including stopped projects
+To see a list of your running projects you can use `ddev list`; `ddev list --all` will show all projects including stopped projects.

 ```
 ➜  ddev list